mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 kubectl get all -n velero
 ```

-If the Velero platform service add-on is currently running, you can generate diagnostic information about Velero backup and restore operations.
+If the Velero platform service addon is currently running, you can generate diagnostic information about Velero backup and restore operations.
 For example, you can run the following commands retrieve backup and restore information that you can use to assess the overall health of Velero in your cluster:

 ```bash